Email Service

 Username / Password

-As of Intrexx version 12.1.0, you will find the "Type" selection list here.
-This allows OAuth2 authentication to be selected for Exchange Online instead of standard authentication.
+Starting with Intrexx version 12.1.0, you'll find the "Type" drop-down list here.
+This allows you to select OAuth2 authentication for Exchange Online instead of the default authentication.

 Preparation for Microsoft Entra ID